initiative-sh/initiative.sh/data/help.md

 # Help

+_For a hands-on overview of these commands, why not try the `tutorial`?_

 Commands are intended to be typed, although underlined words are also clickable to make it easier to discover new commands.
 They're also intended to be as intuitive and succinct as possible.